ranfysvalle02/crewai-flask-autoresearch/README.md

 ## Beyond the Hype: Understanding the Limitations of LLMs

-Large Language Models (LLMs) have taken the world by storm, promising to revolutionize everything from content creation to scientific research.
-However, beneath the surface of their impressive capabilities lies a complex reality.
-In this post, we'll delve into the limitations of LLMs, exploring why they can be notoriously difficult to control and why their "intelligence" is more a product of mathematical modeling than genuine human-like understanding.

 **The Challenge of Control**

 One of the most significant hurdles in harnessing the power of LLMs is their propensity to generate unexpected or even harmful outputs.
 This can occur due to various factors, including: